rombrew/phobia/doc/MotorIdentification.md

 ## Sensors adjustment

-For a good result, adjust the voltage and current sensors.
+For a good result adjust the voltage and current sensors.
 To adjust the current sensors you need to connect at least some motor.

 	# pm_self_adjust

-This is enough to do once on a new board and save the values in the flash.
+This is enough to do it once and save the values in the flash.

 ## Number of the rotor pole pairs